Workforce Reduction Policy

 Affected employees occupying exempt positions will be eligible for one week of pay per full year of completed service (as of their last day of work) with a minimum of four (4) weeks of base salary and a maximum of twenty-six (26) weeks of pay.

 Approved severance pay includes pay for the notice period.
 For example, each week of notice provided shall cancel one week of severance pay.
-The above notice and/or severance schedule is separate and in addition to any earned salary, and unused vacation time.
+The above notice and/or severance schedule is separate and in addition to any earned salary, and accrued unused vacation time.

 - Medical and Dental Coverage